great-expectations/great_expectations/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

               class_name: SlackRenderer
 ```

+### 4. Test your Slack notifications

-3. Run your `action_list_operator`, to validate a batch of data and receive Slack notification on the success or failure of validation suite.
+Run your `action_list_operator`, to validate a batch of data and receive Slack notification on the success or failure of validation suite.

 ```python
 context.run_validation_operator('action_list_operator', assets_to_validate=batch, run_name="slack_test")